 We'll be updating this page with new information as it becomes available.

 If you will be using your vehicle at all, you do need to insure it as a legal requirement under the Road Traffic Act.
 While you're not using your vehicle, your insurance also covers you for fire, theft, malicious or accidental damage.

 If you will not be driving your vehicle, you can contact the DVLA and declare it off the road (this is called a SORN – Statutory Off Road Notification).
 If you SORN your vehicle, you do not need insurance but will not have any cover for fire, theft or damage, and you will not legally be able to drive your vehicle until it has insurance again.
+If you're looking to SORN your vehicle but wish to keep it insured, you may want to contact your insurer to see how this may affect your premium.
 It's important to note that, if you do SORN your vehicle, you cannot store it on public roads, so you'll need a garage, driveway or other non-public road space to store it.

 If you are using your own car for voluntary purposes, to transport medicines or groceries to support others who are impacted by COVID-19, your exisitng cover will not be affected.
 You do not need to contact us to update your documents or extend your cover.